Ge0/ge0.github.io/_posts/2020-10-26-should-i-learn-this-or-that.md

 Last but not least, the last question, still not so discontinued from the other ones.
 How long have I been learning?
 Especially here: how long have I been learning *programming*?

-I started back in 2004, so this make 16 years.
+I started back in 2004, so this makes 16 years.
 At this day I’m 31.
 So I have spent more than half my life programming.

 This impresses.
 But it should not.